Llangrove: Public House

 The only public house in the village is The Royal Arms.
 There was another 'beer house' called the Plough and Harrow during the 1850s run by a Richard Meredith, but the site is unknown.
 The Royal Arms, a wayside pub, is in a building that dates back to the 17th century.
 It was a blacksmith's shop and 'beer house' in the early 19th century owned by the Watkins family of blacksmiths and by 1851 became known as the Smith's Arms run by James Weal.
 From around 1858 until 1870 the landlady was Mrs. Elizabeth Burford, and although Charles Mapp had purchased the Smiths Arms in 1862 for £300, he did not take over the running of the pub until 1870.
 During his occupancy of nearly 30 years he changed the pub's name to The Royal Arms in 1881 to commemorate Queen Victoria's long reign.
 In 1890, The Royal Arms was sold to Alton Court Brewery, and since then, despite various changes, it has remained open.
 It is now an independent pub.

+Film & TV

+Survivors (1975 TV series) was filmed extensively in and around Herefordshire and the old black smith's/garage in Llangrove appears in Episode 4 of Series 1.

+An episode of 'Escape to the Country' was filmed in The Royal Arms and featured a number of local residents.